History of Sicily: Roman Period

+The success of the Carthaginians in Italy during the Second Punic War encouraged many of the Sicilian cities to revolt against Roman rule in 215 BC.
+Rome sent troops to put down the rebellions in 213 BC (during the siege of Syracuse Archimedes was killed).
+Carthage briefly took control of parts of Sicily, but in the end was driven off.
+Many Carthaginian sympathisers were killed and in 210 BC the Roman consul M. Valerius told the Roman Senate that "no Carthaginian remains in Sicily".

 For the next 600 years, Sicily was a province of the Roman Republic and later Empire.
 It was something of a rural backwater, important chiefly for its grain fields, which were a mainstay of the food supply for the city of Rome until the annexation of Egypt after the Battle of Actium largely did away with that role.
 The empire made little effort to Romanize the region, which remained largely Greek.
 One notable event of this period was the notorious misgovernment of Verres, as recorded by Cicero in 70 BC in his oration, In Verrem.
 Another was the Sicilian revolt under Sextus Pompeius, which liberated the island from Roman rule for a brief period.

 A lasting legacy of the Roman occupation, in economic and agricultural terms, was the establishment of the large landed estates, often owned by distant Roman nobles (the latifundia).

 Despite its largely neglected status, Sicily was able to make a contribution to Roman culture through the historian Diodorus Siculus and the poet Calpurnius Siculus.
 The most famous archeological remains of this period are the mosaics of a nobleman's villa in present-day Piazza Armerina.
 An inscription from Hadrian's reign lauds the emperor as "The Restorer of Sicily", although it is not known what he did to earn this accolade.

 It was also during this period that we find one of the first Christian communities in Sicily.
 Amongst the earliest Christian martyrs were the Sicilians Saint Agatha of Catania and Saint Lucy of Syracuse.